nice-game-hints/deponia-doomsday/06-fair/index.md

 The ride needs a photo of lovers.
 Is this too easy?
 Three prerequisite tasks?

+Three components of love:
+ - Token of love ( star from the heavens)
+ - Romantic meal (the ginger bread cookie?)
+ - Symbol of your attachment

 Talk with Goal: Need to cheat the love machine?
 She says better take a picture with the other Goal?
 Should I device a fake Goal?
 Yup, talking to Goal reveals that's what we need to do.

 Hall of Mirrors: